Are You Feeling Unhappy?

 by Drenda Keesee

-A lot of people are looking for something to satisfy them, going from one thing to the next—a hobby, a sport, a new boyfriend, girlfriend or relationship, a car or a house.
+A lot of people are looking for something to satisfy them, going from one thing to the next—a hobby, a sport, a new husband, a girlfriend or relationship, food, a car, or a house.
 When you think about it, God has created so many wonderful opportunities for enjoyment.
 It’s only when material things in life become misplaced in our hearts, our priorities get whacked out and instead of an added blessing, we make them the priority or focus to our own unhappiness.

 …Putting Things First